vineyardkoeln/churchtools-api/README.md

 ```
 $api = \ChurchTools\Api\RestApi::createWithUsernamePassword('mychurch', 'username', 'password');
 ```
-where `mychurch` is your church handle or subdomain like in the URL to your web interface: https://_churchhandle_.church.tools/ if you are selfhsoting churchtools, then put ni the full server name of your installation.
+where `mychurch` is your church handle or subdomain like in the URL to your web interface: https://_mychurch_.church.tools/.
+If you are self-hosting ChurchTools, then use full server name of your installation without protocol (so for example: `'mychurch.example.org'`).

 To login with a login ID and token, use this code snippet (recommended):
 ```